aspose-gis/Aspose-GIS-Reference-Tutorials/content/english/net/layer-management/convert-polygon-shapefile-to-linestring/_index.md

 ### Can I use Aspose.GIS for commercial projects?
 Yes, you can.
 To use Aspose.GIS in commercial projects, consider purchasing a license [here](https://purchase.aspose.com/buy).
 ### Are there any examples or documentation available?
-Yes, you can find comprehensive documentation and examples on the [official documentation page](https://reference.aspose.com/gis/net/).
+Yes, you can find comprehensive documentation and examples on the [documentation page](https://reference.aspose.com/gis/net/).
 ### Is there a trial version available?
 Yes, you can explore Aspose.GIS with a free trial by visiting [this link](https://releases.aspose.com/).
 ### Where can I seek help or support?